k0pernicus/aoc2021/README.md

 platform issues, do not hesitate to fill an issue, or propose a modification.

+This project does not attempts to propose the best architecture for a Swift project at all, but an attempt to "just solve" aoc exercises.
+You can propose changes as well to update the architecture, use a more the standard library (the lack of "good" documentation for Swift was my main nightmare for this project), etc.

+**Personal note**
+After spending time on this, I don't think I will try to solve aoc in Swift again.
+I will maybe come back to Rust, or switch to Zig.

 ## Build

 In this repository: `swift build`.